Aluminum Oxide Polishing Compounds

 TXP is our best-selling rock tumbler polish, and it is the polish that we use in almost all of our rock tumbling.
 We use it in rotary tumblers and vibratory tumblers.
 We use it for these reasons: 1) performance; 2) price; and, 3) particle size.

 Even though "TXP" means "the experimental polish" it has proven itself as a lapidary polish over decades of use.
 It is an aluminum oxide powder with a particle size distribution that centers around 3 microns.
 It makes a great lapidary polish and produces a bright shine on almost any (polish-worthy and well-prepared) rock, mineral, or glass with a hardness between 5 and 8 on the Mohs hardness scale.

 We use TXP for its superior polishing abilities, but we also use it because of its particle size.
 That 3-micron size is large enough to keep it out of most of the tiny fractures and cleavage planes that exist in many tumbling roughs.
-We don't like to spend time trying to extract polish out of fractures!
+We don't like to spend time trying to extract polish out of fractures.
+Sometimes it is impossible to remove.

 What is #61 Rapid Polish?